Brian-McElroy/CV/README.md

 * LazerGrrl

 	[Video](https://youtu.be/Zr0A8VcBnYk)<br/>
-	An online multiplayer WebGL / PC / Android game I made and released for free.
+	An online multiplayer WebGL / Desktop / Mobile game I made and released for free.
 It got a good reception and I am currently working on a massively updated version to be released on Steam.

 * Cube Collector